 Some medical marijuana patients will claim they have a doctor’s prescription for medical marijuana, but marijuana prescriptions are in fact illegal.
 The federal government classifies marijuana as a schedule I drug.
 Therefore doctors are unable to prescribe marijuana to their patients, and medical marijuana patients cannot go to a pharmacy to fill a prescription for medical marijuana.
 Instead, medical marijuana physicians will supply patients with a medical marijuana recommendation in compliance with state law.

-Vermont medical marijuana law allows qualified and registered patients, or appointed primary caregivers, to cultivate and possess no more than twelve cannabis plants, and five ounces of useable medical marijuana.
+Vermont medical marijuana law allows qualified and registered patients or appointed primary caregivers, to cultivate and possess no more than twelve cannabis plants, and five ounces of usable medical marijuana.